teampanfu/phaser-nineslice/README.md

 # NineSlice Plugin for Phaser 3

-This plugin adds a new game object to Phaser that allows you to resize your images and sprites without distorting them.
+This plugin adds a new game object to Phaser that allows you to resize an image or sprite/atlas without distorting it.

 ## What is 9-slice scaling?